jamesplease/bestfetch/README.md

 object can only be read a single time, because it is a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).

-For Fetch Dedupe to work, it must pass the result of a single request to many "consumers."
+For bestfetch to work, it must pass the result of a single request to many "consumers."
 The only way for this to work is if the library reads it for you, which requires that the library know what its content type is.